 The city that scintillates, the one that’s got me all aflutter with a desire to return in a hot minute only to continue to eat my way through it is L.A.
 While the city of lights typically brings paparazzi for celebrities, all I’m interested in is the exciting food cropping up all across town.
 Let me explain.
 Recent events took me to the city of Angels on successive trips.
 I began learning the puzzle that is LA traffic and figuring out the thoroughfares.
 What stood out to me on the trips this time: a pervasive multicultural diversity where Mexican might be the main descriptor of cuisine served but then roots down regionally in specifics.
 Each night, I passed signs for Little Bangladesh.
 Little Armenia.
 Good luck finding parking in Koreatown.
 So, on each trip, each meal felt like an important decision.
-Could I make it to LEONA from the airport before they closed for lunch?
-No. Though the hours posted on the door of Baroo reflected they should have been open, a metal gate barring the way turned my smile upside down.
+Though the hours posted on the door of Baroo reflected they should have been open, a metal gate barring the way turned my smile upside down.
 Gjelina’s always on the list (though GTA is just fine with me.
 Sandwich to go, anyone?)
 And, my rule this time was to try to branch out and go where no fork of mine had gone before.
 Mostly.
 Baco is one of my favorite DTLA haunts.
 Grand Central Market didn’t happen this go-round and my eggslut breakfast sandwich dreams haven’t come true just yet.
 Someone once told me that Northern Californians are supposed to hate Southern California.
 So, I guess it’s a good thing that I’m a Texas transplant since Texas means “allies” or “friends.”
 Just don’t talk baseball.
 I bleed black and orange.
 So, here are my favorite spots–what are some of yours?

 Like a deejay with a favorite song in regular rotation, Chicago used to get played at least once a year in my life.
 I would exit the McCormick Center after working the NRA show (and lest you envision me donning a rifle, those initials stand for National Restaurant Association show) set out on the Metra for downtown reveling in the architecture and the creative culinary scene in those few evening hours set aside for a bit of exploration.
 As things go, I haven’t had the occasion in a while to set foot outside of O’Hare or Midway airports.
 Recently, during a family trip, we carved out 24 hours to claim as our own.
 If you find yourself in a similar situation or want to take this tasting menu approach to deep diving into a city quickly, you might find it not only a fun challenge but a memorable adventure.
 And so, with 24 hours in Chicago at your disposal, here’s your cheat sheet of where to go and what to eat.